Artist Statement

 About

-Nicholas Waguespack (he/they) was born and raised in southern Louisiana and currently lives in Chicago, IL.
-They hold a BA in Art + Design from Nova Southeastern University (NSU) in Fort Lauderdale, FL, where they managed Gallery 217 and served as an Education Associate at the NSU Art Museum.
-Waguespack is a graduate candidate in the Printmedia Department at the School of the Art Institute of Chicago (SAIC).
+Nicholas Waguespack (they/he) was born and raised in southern Louisiana and currently lives in Chicago, IL.
+They hold a BA in Art + Design from Nova Southeastern University (NSU) in Fort Lauderdale, FL.
+Waguespack earned their MFA in Studio Art from the School of the Art Institute of Chicago (SAIC) concentrating in Printmedia and Performance.
 Their multidisciplinary practice spans printmaking, performance, and clowning, delving into explorations of identity and queerness.
+They currently work as a part-time lecturer at SAIC in the printmedia department and they are the main curator and organizer of Queer Impressions, a queer centered printmaking exchange.

 CV